xvik/dropwizard-guicey-ext/guicey-jdbi/README.md

 }
 ```

-Note that here I put @InTransaction also to be able to call repository methods without extra annotations
+Note the use of `@InTransaction`: it was used to be able to call repository methods without extra annotations
 (the lowest transaction scope it's repository itself).
 It will make beans "feel the same" as usual DBI on demand
 sql object proxies.

-@InTransaction is applied using guice aop!
-You can use any other features, driven by guice aop!
+`@InTransaction` annotation is handled using guice aop.
+You can use any other guice aop related features.

 You can also use injection inside repositories, but only field injection: